-Simpkin Project plays a multi-faceted blend of reggae and Americana that varies greatly on its exterior layers but only atop the organic rhythms of reggae music.
+Simpkin Project plays a multi-faceted blend of reggae and Americana music.
 Their sound has been described as “uncompromising… blending authentic roots reggae rhythms with a wall-of-sound production style.”
-The lyrical compositions of frontman Phil Simpkin range “from the simply truthful to the stirringly anthemic.”
-Their dedication and respect for reggae music is both seen and heard through their nunique, enthusiastic live performances, songwriting style and studio recordings.
+The lyrical compositions of frontman Phil Simpkin range from "simply truthful" to "stirringly anthemic.”
+Their dedication and respect for reggae music is both seen and heard through their unique, enthusiastic live performances, songwriting style and studio recordings.

 "Simpkin Project has it going on!
 The band’s ability to varnish stylistic modifications over an organic reggae rhythm, producing a gorgeously incomparable sound that is all their own.
 And if that’s not enough, they leaven the sound with dazzling vocal harmonies, instrumental harmonics and contagious melodies."